 When I started IOE, I was not prepared to fly approaches in real life.
-The methods I had developed in the sim didn't work in the real world of controllers, traffic, and busy airports.
-This article attempts to bridge the gap.
+The methods I was taught in the sim didn't work in the real world of controllers, traffic, and busy airports.

 In the sim, we find ourselves in a CRJ200, fully briefed on the downwind, clean, 200kts, and 44,000lbs.